-Students attending the rising 8th and 9th grade camp must have taken a pre-algebra class, while students at the rising 9th through 12th grade camps need to have taken at least one year of algebra.
+Students attending the rising 8th and 10th grade camp must have taken a pre-algebra class, while students at the rising 10th through 12th grade camp need to have taken at least one year of algebra.

-SIM Camp will be held in Altgeld Hall on the University of Illinois Campus at the corner of Wright Street and Green Street in Urbana, but SIM Camp 2020 will be held online.
+SIM Camp is typically held on the University of Illinois campus in Altgeld Hall at the corner of Wright Street and Green Street in Urbana, but SIM Camp 2020 will be held online.

 You can find more transportation information here.